bbc/vc2_conformance/docs/source/user_guide/debugging.rst

 In addition, error messages also provide a traceback of the pseudocode functions in the VC-2 specification which were running at the time of the error.
-It may be helpful to compare the logic in the relevant pseudocode functions side-by-side with the corresponding logic in an encoder when tracing an issue.
+It might be helpful to compare the logic in the relevant pseudocode functions side-by-side with the corresponding logic in an encoder when tracing an issue.